• Home

 * Common name: Phlox ‘Minnie Pearl’

-* Botanical name: Phlox carolina ‘Minnie Pearl’
+* Botanical name: Phlox ‘Minnie Pearl’

-Named after the country singer, ‘Minnie Pearl’ is a naturally occurring U.S. native that was discovered growing along a roadside in Mississippi.
+Named after the country singer, ‘Minnie Pearl’ is a naturally occurring native that was discovered growing along a roadside in Mississippi.
 It’s attractive to bees, butterflies, and hummingbirds.

 * Size: Stays under 2 feet tall, which is shorter than most phlox varieties.
 Space 2 feet apart.